DanMorriss/drf-highlights/README.md

 - [Cloudinary](https://cloudinary.com/) - Image storage
 - [Pillow](https://pypi.org/project/pillow/) - Image processing

+A full list of the requirements and the versions used can be found in the requirements.txt file.
+To install them and run them on your own machine first setup a virtual environment with the command to create a venv...
+`python3 -m venv venv`
+Then this command to run the venv run the command
+`source venv/bin/activate`
+To stop running the environment simply type the command
+`deactivate`
+To install the requirements use the command, make sure your venv is activated
+`pip install -r requirements.txt`

 ## Project Setup

 1. Use the [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) to create a new repository on GitHub.